ApurbaSengupta/Classifying-Tweet-Sentiments/README.md

 # Twitter-Sentiment-Classification

 Classifying sentiments of tweets as "positive" or "negative".
-Trained the data using PEGASOS (λ-strongly convex objective) and AdaGrad (Adaptive Gradient) classifiers and predicted sentiments for previously unseen tweets.
+Used PEGASOS (λ-strongly convex objective) and AdaGrad (Adaptive Gradient) classifiers to train the data and used the classification model to predict sentiments for previously unseen tweets.